JamieVaughn/vue-blog/docs/posts/arity_polymorphism.md

 polyLog('msg', 5)
 polyLog('msg', 5, serverObj)
 ```
 So you can see we've leveraged a Javascript array and the fact that the number of parameters passed to a function is exposed via the `arguments` keyword within the function body.
-The number of arguments is accessed with `arguments.length - 1` and used to access the index of the array that contains the associated sub-function.
+The appropriate index of the array is accessed with `arguments.length - 1` so the array evaluates to the associated sub-function.
 The order of the sub-functions in the array must be carefully chosen to correspond with the arguments they need.
 That part is up the developer to ensure.

 Encapsulating all of this logging functionality inside one function not only conveniently reduces the API surface for us, but it just makes more sense since it is all related behavior.
 It also improves maintainability by keeping the function definitions of all possible logging behavior co-located in one data structure.
 And during refactors, one fix ought to automatically propogate to all invocations of `polyLog` within the app.